learn-co-curriculum/dsc-ab-testing-lab/README.md

 ## Step 4: Plot Power Curves for Alternative Experiment Formulations

-While you now know how many observations you need in order to run a t-test for the given formulation above, it's worth exploring what sample sizes would be required for alternative test formulations.
+While you now know how many observations you need in order to run a t-test for the given formulation above, its worth exploring what sample sizes would be required for alternative test formulations.
 For example, how much does the required sample size increase if you put the more stringent criteria of $\alpha=.01$?
 Or what is the sample size required to detect a .03 response rate difference at the same $\alpha$ and power thresholds?
 To investigate this, plot power vs sample size curves for alpha values of .01, .05 and .1 along with varying response rate differences of .005, .01, .02 and .03.

 ```python